Manfeild Days

 Answer

-No, your bike does not need a WOF but needs to be safe,
+No, your bike does not

-e.g. tyres with some tread, a chain that won't fall off, brakes that work,
+need a WOF but needs to be safe, e.g. tyres with some tread, a chain that

-and good wheel bearings, throttle that returns on its own, etc. We have no
+returns on its own, etc. We have no interest in headlights, indicators,

-interest in headlights, indicators, mirrors or whether it's registered.
+mirrors or whether it's registered.

 If you have a question please